COSC3020/tail-recursion-aPannell064/README.md

 complexity at $\Theta(2^n)$.
 However, in order to make a tail-recursive implementation, you can't perform any actions after the recursive call other than just returning the result.
 That is why my implementation just makes one recursive call each time.
-Since before that call, n is decreasing by one each time, the complexity of my tail-recursive implementation is
-$\Theta(n)$, which is much faster than the standard implementation.
+Since n is decreasing by one each time, the complexity of my tail-recursive implementation is $\Theta(n)$, which is much faster than the standard implementation.

 ## Extra Help